KageHayashi/arsenal/README.md

 # arsenal
-Mini scripts for pen testing and network analysis
+Mini scripts and notes for pen testing and network analysis